 - Development of productive struggle and growth mindset through micro-level feedback on the problem solving process (that builds meta-cognitive and non-cognitive skills).
 University of Washington researchers joined forces with Carol Dweck (the eminent researcher on learning mindset) to publish a series of findings that outline a new way to scaffold and develop practices that promote productive struggle and growth mindset [O’Rourke 2014, O’Rourke 2015, O’Rourke 2016].
 Large scale trials of over 50,000 students showed that the novel way to provide feedback to the student with Brainpoints (rewards for demonstrating growth mindset behaviors) helped them solve over 30% more problems than the control group [O’Rourke 2014].
 Research also showed that the impact on persistence when facing a difficult challenge is most strongly beneficial to the lowest performing students based on earlier game performance [O’Rourke 2014].

 - Novel representation of learning content capable of tracking student thinking processes and detailed misconceptions, while automatically providing appropriate level of scaffolding through fading worked examples and contrasting cases.
 Researchers at the UW have shown that the innovative thought process encoding of conceptual and procedural knowledge can enable generation of highly detailed ontologies of knowledge that are far more detailed than standard manually designed expert maps [Andersen 2013, O’Rourke 2016, Butler 2016, Butler 2016].
-This knowledge structure can also generate just the right problem for practically any misconception that a student may be facing, and has been extended to creating complex game levels and even word problems [Butler 2015, Polozov 2015, Chen 2016].
+This knowledge structure can also generate just the right problem for practically any misconception that a student may be facing, and has been extended to creating complex game levels and even word problems [Butler 2015, Polozov 2015, Chen 2016, Butler 2017].
 This new paradigm also enables the platform to track student progress on a thought-level basis, enabling rapid high-precision diagnostics and just-in-time hints and suggestions [O’Rourke 2015, Feldman 2016].

 - Self-improving data-driven methods that optimize learning pathways in complex learning ecosystems by predicting student actions [Liu 2013, Lee 2014] and providing ideal situation-specific activities for both students and teachers.
-Enlearn’s founders recently published on newly developed machine learning methods that were specifically designed to deal with complex learning environments that can vary the curriculum depending on individual student histories [Mandel 2016], or in cases where new interventions are constantly being added [Mandel 2016, Mandel 2016].
+Enlearn’s founders recently published on newly developed machine learning methods that were specifically designed to deal with complex learning environments that can vary the curriculum depending on individual student histories [Mandel 2016], or in cases where new interventions are constantly being added [Mandel 2016].
 These novel reinforcement learning algorithms have been shown to significantly improve the learning outcomes through optimal sequencing of problems for each student.
 The improvement is particularly stark when compared to the expert-designed progressions [Mandel 2014].

 - Using online software to study and optimize how students react to hints and rewards and other common but poorly-studied elements of educational technology [Andersen 2010, Andersen 2011, Andersen 2011, Liu 2011, Andersen 2012, O’Rourke 2013, O’Rourke 2014].
 UW researchers have also developed new data visualization and machine learning methods for investigating student behavior in complex experiments where standard study techniques do not apply [Liu 2014, Liu 2014, Mandel 2015, Mandel 2016].
 Much of this work also relies on careful instructional and game design to even have a platform with which to run these experiments, including domains such as fractions, algebraic thinking, biochemistry, and computational thinking (Bauer 2017).

 - Focus on optimizing the entire learning ecosystem rather than just one aspect of learning (which is endemic to practically all research in learning science) [O’Rourke 2016].
 Recent work at the UW on large-scale educational campaigns has revealed the importance of accounting for all aspects of the learning ecosystem in order to maximize outcomes at scale.
 The deployment to over 45,000 students across the state populations of Washington and Minnesota, as well as the entire country of Norway, has shown that when we create the combination of highly parameterized learning content, adaptive learning structures that account for both cognitive and non-cognitive aspects of students, and technology-enabled ways to empower teachers, significant leaps in learning are possible at scale.
 As just one example, nearly 50% of students in Minnesota’s challenge were able to reach and demonstrate their mastery by solving multiple algebraic equations without feedback.
 And this includes students who quit early on – that figure rises to 96% demonstrating mastery for students who played at least the requested 1.5 hours.
 This is made all the more impressive because randomized experiments showed that less than 5% of students given those equations were able to solve them at the outset of the game, showing that students were gaining skill through the challenge [Liu 2015].